205 First Street

 Elizabeth, NJ 07206

 The Tour de Elizabeth is a 15-mile recreational bicycle tour for all skill levels that starts and ends at Elizabeth City Hall, traveling through the City’s neighborhoods and along the newly renovated Elizabeth Waterfront.
-An annual springtime event now in its 13th year, it attracts more than 1,000 participants.
+An annual springtime event, it attracts more than 1,000 participants.
 The Tour de Elizabeth is organized by Groundwork Elizabeth, in partnership with the City of Elizabeth, NJ.